-There are two main prosecution agencies in the City of Los Angeles, the Office of the District Attorney and the Office of the City Attorney.
-People often wonder what the difference is between the two.
+There are two main prosecution agencies in the City of Los Angeles, the Office of the Los Angeles District Attorney and the Office of the Los Angeles City Attorney.
+Many people often wonder what the difference is between the two.

 The Office of the Los Angeles City Attorney handles all misdemeanor crimes which occur within the City of Los Angeles.
 This means they handle all misdemeanor DUIs, petty theft (shoplifting) prostitution cases, drunk in public, domestic violence, assault and battery, vandalism, firearm cases, municipal code violations (like escorting without a permit or housing code violations).
 Misdemeanors can only be prosecuted one year after the offense and carry a maximum one year in county jail (although many carry substantially less penalties).
 In Los Angeles, City Attorney cases are heard in the Airport Courthouse, East Los Angeles Courthouse, Van Nuys Courthouse, and Criminal Courts Building (formally called the Clara Shortridge Foltz Justice Center).